The Academy of LVA

 Drawing and Painting 1 is an introductory class providing instruction in both drawing and painting, focusing on working from still life objects.
 The drawing curriculum provides experience in basic drawing principles including; line, value, and space using a variety of media and subjects.
 Students will receive instruction on the importance of perspective, proportion, gesture, line, and depth.
 The painting curriculum will introduce the painting process, incorporating the importance of value relationships and paint handling.
 Simple compositions will lead to various painting approaches where multiple brushes, painting mediums and surfaces will be demonstrated.
 Through this course, students will learn to successfully depict objects and forms.

 Drawing 2 builds upon instruction from Drawing and Painting 1.
 The curriculum provides the opportunity to work with a wide range of different medias, focusing on the use of graphite, charcoal, oil pastels, colored pencils, mixed media and collage.
 Students will gain a deeper understanding of line, value and space through a variety of media and subjects along with composition, perspective, proportion, focal point, and the use of light and shadow.
-Processes include study from life, work from imagination, invention, experimentation and figure drawing.
+Processes include study from life, work from imagination, invention and experimentation.

 Studio Art